paulfioravanti/paulfioravanti.github.io/_posts/2018-03-16-graph-driven-refactoring-in-elm.md

 ## Contact.Commands should return ContactMsgs

-Currently, the `Contact.Commands.fetchContact` function returns a top-level `Cmd Msg` type, so what we want to do is have it instead return `Cmd ContactMsg`, and have the caller of the function (in this case the `urlUpdate` function in the top-level `Update` module) be responsible for `Cmd.map`ping the `ContactMsg` to a `Msg`.
+Currently, the `Contact.Commands.fetchContact` function returns a top-level `Cmd Msg` type.
+What we want to do is have it instead return a `Cmd ContactMsg`, and have the caller of the function (in this case `Update.urlUpdate`) be responsible for `Cmd.map`ping the `ContactMsg` to a `Msg`.

 So, this is what we currently have:

 **`assets/elm/src/Contact/Commands.elm`**